Xcash-Labs/xcashlabs-docs/docs/en/interacting/overview.md

 ---
 # Interacting with xCash Klassic

 XCash Klassic by xCash-Labs is built on the Monero v0.18.4.3 codebase and retains the core functionality and reliability of that foundation.
 This document offers a high-level overview of some of the capabilities currently available, though it does not cover everything the network can do.
-As development continues, more features, improvements, and documentation will be added over time.
+As development continues, more features, improvements, and documentation will be added.

 The XCash-Labs network is composed of the top 50 elected delegates who are responsible for producing and validating blocks.
 XCash Klassic operates using this delegate-based infrastructure, meaning wallets connect to the network through one of these delegate nodes.
 Running a full node is supported for registered delegate nodes.
 Standard users interact with the network by connecting their wallets to an active delegate node rather than operating a full node themselves.

 You can interact with xCash Klassic via desktop GUI, commandline interface, and programming API.